sergiobonfiglio/tomasql/README.md

 ## Quick Start

-There are two ways to use GoQL:
+There are two ways to use TomaSQL:

 1. **With Code Generation (Recommended)** - Generate type-safe table definitions from your database schema
 2. **Manual Definition** - Create table and column definitions manually